 - Make sure you capture the entire field area (input and name together) and always locate your SmartTip on the same side for each field areas (either next to the name — on the left — every time or next to the input — on the right — every time).

-- Use a consistent naming convention to better identify Sets.
+- Use a consistent naming convention to identify SmartTip Sets.
 For example: “Job Requisition- Compensation Form.”

 - In the WalkMe Editor, organize SmartTip Sets per page, not per process.

-- You can use the red asterisk icon from the Editor to mark mandatory fields:
+- Use the red asterisk icon from the Editor to mark mandatory fields:

 Launcher Best Practices

 - Place Launchers in strategic places on your Desktop platform.
-Focus on places from where a user might want to start a process.
+Focus on places where a user might be starting a process.